Low carb and mental health:

 The food-mood connection

-This logical idea has given birth to the new and exciting field of nutritional psychiatry, dedicated to understanding how dietary choices affect our mood, thinking, and behavior.
-Emerging science and real-world experiences are revealing this empowering and hopeful new message: feeding your brain properly has the potential to prevent and reverse symptoms of mental health disorders, and in some cases, help people reduce or even eliminate the need for psychiatric medications.
+This logical idea has given birth to the new field of nutritional psychiatry, dedicated to understanding how dietary choices affect our mood, thinking, and behavior.
+Emerging science and real-world experiences are revealing this empowering and hopeful new message: feeding your brain properly has the potential to prevent or help treat mental health disorders, and in some cases help people reduce or even eliminate the need for psychiatric medications.

-The steep rise in mental health problems around the world in recent decades closely parallels the pattern of many other so-called “diseases of civilization” associated with the industrialization of the human diet.2 Although many public health messages blame animal protein and fat for our predicament, meat is not a risky new foreign substance; it is an ancient, highly nutritious whole food that has been available since time immemorial.3
+The steep rise in mental health problems around the world in recent decades closely parallels the pattern of many other so-called “diseases of civilization” associated with the industrialization of the human diet.4

-What best distinguishes today’s so-called “Western” diet from every dietary pattern that has ever come before it is not the presence of meat, but the abundance of refined carbohydrates like sugar and flour, and refined seed oils (aka “vegetable oils”) such as soybean and sunflower oil.
-These two substances, which are found in nearly every processed and prepared food on the market, are the true signature ingredients of modern diets.
+What best distinguishes today’s so-called “Western” diet from every dietary pattern that has ever come before it is not the presence of natural foods like meat and vegetables, but the abundance of refined carbohydrates like sugar and flour, along with refined seed oils (aka “vegetable oils”) like soybean and sunflower oil.
+Refined carbs and seed oils, which are found in most of the processed and prepared food on the market, are the signature ingredients of modern diets.

 To be clear, these are not the only forces at play, and poor dietary quality is not the only factor influencing our risk for psychiatric disorders.
-However, since there is solid science connecting food choices with disease-producing processes, improving the quality of our diet makes good sense.
+However, since there is evidence connecting food choices with disease-producing processes, improving dietary quality by emphasizing whole foods and avoiding refined carbohydrates and modern highly-processed ingredients, makes good sense.

 - Breakfast: Toast with peanut butter or Nutella, coffee with skim milk

 - Lunch: Salad with tuna or cheese and a piece of bread

 - Dinner: Pasta with cheese